 - Kegging requires more maintenance than bottling, as you will need to regularly clean beer lines and faucets.

 - Kegs can be a pain to take apart (here’s how to disassemble and clean them).

 - Kegging requires a lot of space, both for storing equipment as well as a dedicated space for your kegerator.

 - Kegged beer is not as easy to share with friends or to enter beer in homebrew competitions as bottled beer is.
-You’ll need growlers or a bottle filler like a TapCooler, Last Straw, Blichmann Beer Gun, or a Boel iTap (click here to see our review of the iTap).
+You’ll need growlers or a bottle filler like a TapCooler, Last Straw, Blichmann Beer Gun, or our favorite, the Boel iTap (click here to see our review of the iTap).

 - Kegging is a more complicated process than bottling and takes a couple of tries to get comfortable with.